uoftgasa/uoftgasa.github.io/markdown/index.md

 ### AST1501Y and AST1500Y

 These two courses are the research component of the first year of the [direct entry](#direct-entry-vs-standard-phd) PhD program.
 Students must enrol in AST1501Y on [ACORN](acorn.utoronto.ca) in their first semester of the program, and the course continues until the end of the winter semester (the end of April).
-Students subsequently enrol in AST1500Y (also through [ACORN](acorn.utoronto.ca)) over the four summer months, .
-Both courses are
+Students subsequently enrol in AST1500Y (also through [ACORN](acorn.utoronto.ca)) which takes them through until the end of August.
+Both courses are similar in both structure and requirements

 ### Courses